higherbar-ai/survey-eval/README.rst

 These known issues are inherited from `the ai_workflows package <https://github.com/higherbar-ai/ai-workflows>`_:

 #.
+OpenAI's `o1-mini` model is not currently supported.

+#.
 The example Google Colab notebooks pop up a message during installation that offers to restart the runtime.
 You have
    to click cancel so as not to interrupt execution.